plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 Until now, there's never been more work than we could handle for a sustained period of time.
 There have been some crazy days and weeks but it comes with the territory of being a fast-growing startup.
 It's clear that our current setup suffers if one of us goes on holiday and cannot check emails at all.

-Since I've joined Plausible in March 2020, I have pretty much looked at our customer support inbox every single day including weekends.
+Since I've joined Plausible in March 2020, I have pretty much looked at our email and social media inboxes every single day including weekends.
 In my previous jobs, I used to take two weeks off and put an out of office message without worrying about anything.

 This is much more challenging in a bootstrapped startup and we're looking to get some help with this.
 Summer 2020 was easier to skip as we were in full-on lockdown due to the pandemic but we're hoping to get some time off this summer to recharge.
 This is one of the reasons why we recently started onboarding Robert to help us with customer support among other things.